Brett McClure

 Brett Dallas McClure (born February 19, 1981) is a retired American gymnast.
-He was a member of the United States men's national artistic gymnastics team and won a bronze medal in the pommel horse at the 2001 Goodwill Games in Brisbane, Australia, and later helped his U.S. gymnastics team earn a silver in the team competition at the 2004 Summer Olympics in Athens.
-During his sporting career, McClure has collected two more silver medals in the same program at the World Artistic Gymnastics Championships (2001 and 2003).
-McClure is currently the High Performance Director with USA men's gymnastics.
+He was a member of the United States men's national artistic gymnastics team and won a bronze medal in the pommel horse at the 2001 Goodwill Games in Brisbane, Australia.
+He helped his U.S. gymnastics team earn a silver in the team competition at the 2004 Summer Olympics in Athens.
+During his sporting career, he collected two more silver medals in the same program at the World Artistic Gymnastics Championships (2001 and 2003).
+McClure is currently the high performance Director with USA men's gymnastics.

 Early life and education

 McClure was born in Yakima, Washington, the son of Les and Judy McClure.
-He started gymnastics at the age of nine under the influence of his father Les, who pushed him to train and perform ten pushups from a handstand position against the wall.
-When his family later resided in Mill Creek, Washington, he spent two years at Henry M. Jackson High School and finished up early at Chrysalis School in Woodinville, during which time he trained at Cascade Elite Gymnastics in Mountlake Terrace, WA.
+He started gymnastics at the age of nine under the influence of his father, who pushed him to train and perform ten pushups from a handstand position against the wall.
+When his family later resided in Mill Creek, Washington, he spent two years at Henry M. Jackson High School and finished early at Chrysalis School in Woodinville, during which time he trained at Cascade Elite Gymnastics in Mountlake Terrace, WA.
 In 1999, McClure moved to Colorado Springs, Colorado, to work and train as a full-time resident athlete at the U.S. Olympic Training Center, under head coach Vitaly Marinich.